Articles

 3. Performing regular assessments: Creating an inventory is just the start.
 Regular risk assessments are also crucial.
 These may involve questionnaire-based self-assessments aligned with established security frameworks.
 These evaluations help confirm that the applications align with internal security policies, highlighting potential vulnerabilities and areas for enhancement.

-At its core, application risk management is a collaborative endeavor.
+At its core, application security risk management is a collaborative endeavor.
 Organizations can foster a culture of accountability by setting clear responsibility lines and regular assessment processes.
 When application owners understand their role and expectations, they become active partners in risk management, contributing to a more secure organization.

-Privacy regulations
+Privacy Regulations

 As data breaches and cybersecurity threats become increasingly common, governments worldwide are stepping up measures to protect consumer data.
 Today, privacy regulations significantly shape how organizations manage applications and their associated risks.